 3. It is not the intention of this policy to infringe on the rights of students to express political, religious, philosophical, or similar opinions by wearing apparel on which such messages are stated.
 Such messages are acceptable as long as they are not lewd, vulgar, obscene, defamatory, profane, do not advocate violence or harassment against others or do not create a substantial disruption of the learning environment.

 F. Students and staff should not engage in any indoor physical activity where the level of exertion makes wearing a face covering difficult, except as outlined above in section IV.C.9.

 VI.
 ENFORCEMENT; CONSEQUENCES FOR NON-COMPLIANCE

 A. In order to promote the health and safety of employees, students and members of the community, and make available a safe environment that is conducive to learning, compliance with this policy is necessary.

 B. Employees who fail or refuse to comply with this policy may be subject to discipline, as appropriate, up to and including the termination of employment.

 C. Students who fail or refuse to comply with this policy may be subject to discipline in accordance with Policy 541, Student Behavior.
-Students unwilling to participate in in-person or hybrid learning in compliance with this policy will be offered distance learning.
 Accommodation will appropriately and legally be made for students with specific health or special education concerns that prevent them from wearing face coverings.
 When appropriate, additional options will be provided such as face shields or Plexiglas dividers.